 Being fully formed in the Franciscan way of life is a multi-step process, one that is designed to call forth and strengthen our Christian and religious identity as Franciscan friars.

 The initial stage of Franciscan formation is called postulancy.
 The word comes from the Latin, postulare, which means "to ask."
 An aspirant asks to enter our nine-month program of preparation for formal acceptance into the Order.
 Our postulancy program provides an intense orientation to Franciscan community life, prayer, and an opportunity for ministry.
 During this time our postulants are provided with resources to help them develop the psychological and emotional qualities necessary for religious life and ministry.
-Our postulancy program is located at Old Mission Santa Barbara.
+Our postulancy program is located at Holy Name College Friary in Silver Spring, Maryland.

 The second stage of Franciscan formation is called novitiate.
 Novitiate is a year-long period in which a novice (meaning beginner) discerns his calling to religious life, deepens his relationship with God, and develops his Franciscan identity by studying the Rule, General Constitutions, and the vows of poverty, chastity, and obedience.
 As a formal member of the Order, the novice receives the habit of the Order: the tunic, hood, and a cord.
 The cord, however, does not have knots, which symbolize our religious vows of poverty, chastity, and obedience.

-All novices participate in our Franciscan Interprovincial Novitiate at St. Francis Friary in Burlington, Wis.
-Novices come from all seven OFM Provinces in the United States, as well as Christ the King Province in Western Canada, and the Provinces of Australia and Singapore.
+All novices participate in our Franciscan Interprovincial Novitiate at Old Mission Santa Barbara in Santa Barbara, CA. Novices come from all seven OFM Provinces in the United States.

 Upon successful completion of the novitiate year, novices conclude the year by taking the vows of poverty, chastity, and obedience for one year.
 At this time they receive the three knots on their cord.
 The vows are then renewed yearly, until solemn profession.
 This phase is temporary profession.
 Temporary Profession is a period between three (3) to nine (9) years in which one integrates his Franciscan call into the consecrated life of the Order of Friars Minor.